Manu343726/docs-travis-ci-com/user/deployment/biicode.md

 After your tests ran and before the deploy, Travis CI will clean up any additional files and changes you made.

 Maybe that is not what you want, as you might generate some artifacts that are supposed to be deployed too (like dependencies' data).
-There is now an option to skip the clean up:
+There is an option to skip the clean up:

 {% highlight yaml %}
 deploy: